iam-mhaseeb/Instagram-Bot/README.md

 * **Muhammad Haseeb** - *Initial work* - [Muhammad Haseeb](https://github.com/iam-mhaseeb)

 ## Licensing
-The Quixell project is [MIT Licenced](LICENSE).
+The Instagram-Bot project is [MIT Licenced](LICENSE).
 Feel free to use commercially or personally.